+(c) 10.00 am to 5.00 pm Sundays and Public Holidays;

+except for office and administrative tasks.
-am to 7.00 pm;

-- (b) 5dB(A) above the background (LA90) level or 40dB(A) (LAeq), whichever is the lower, between the hours of 7.00 pm and 7.00 am; - (c) 65dB(A) (LAmax) at any time.
+To ensure that noise emissions near a residential zone do not result in unreasonable adverse impact on residential amenity.
+Acceptable Solutions Performance Criteria A1 P1 Noise emissions measured at the boundary of a residential zone must not exceed the following: Noise emissions measured at the boundary of a residential zone must not cause environmental (a) 55dB(A) (L Aeq) between the hours of harm within the residential zone.
+7.00 am to 7.
+00 pm; or 40dB(A) (L e the background (LA90) level Aeq), whichever is the lower, hours of 7.00 pm and 7.00 am; (c) 65dB(A) (LAm nax) at any time.
 Measurement of noise levels must be in accordance with the methods in the Tasmanian Noise Measurement Procedures Manual, issued by the Director of Environmental Management, including adjustment of noise levels for tonality and impulsiveness.
 Noise levels are to be averaged over a 15 minute time interval.

-External amplified loud speakers or music must not be used within 50 m of a residential zone, except if a school system used for school announcements.

-Noise emissions measured at the boundary of a residential zone must not cause environmental harm within the residential zone.
+A2 P2 not be used within loud speakers or music must n 50 m of a residential zone, system used for school Noise emissions measured at the boundary of a residential zone must not cause environmental harm within the residential zone.